 - Schedule a mock (practice) interview during the year to better prepare yourself for employer interviews.

 - Think about at least three Key Strengths that you possess, and discuss examples of your strengths in an interview setting.
 Use employer job descriptions to see if the skills/qualifications section may relate to your key strengths.

-- Participate in Career Center Spring Career Fairs to expand your list of employer contacts.
+- Participate in Career Services Spring Career Fairs to expand your list of employer contacts.

 - Network with Wheelock alumni who are working in your chosen career field and conduct informational interviews.